afalco/spinqit-qae-triangulum/README.md

 1. **Triangulum-compatible state preparation** $A$ for numerical quadrature, using a small grid (2 “index” qubits) and one ancilla qubit whose measurement probability encodes the integrand value.
 2. **Shallow QAE estimation** via repeated execution of circuits $Q^k A |0\rangle$ for a small set of amplification indices $k$, followed by **classical maximum likelihood estimation** of the amplitude parameter.
-3. A **reproducible experimental pipeline**: consistent scripts, logging, and structured outputs (CSV/JSON) for benchmarking across simulator and NMR hardware runs.
+3. A **reproducible experimental pipeline**: consistent scripts, logging, structured outputs (CSV/JSON), and a diagnostic script for screening functions before attempting hardware execution.
 4. A **depth-constrained hardware implementation** for Triangulum, where the original pattern-controlled version of $A$ exceeded the device line-depth limit and was replaced by a compressed affine-angle construction enabling practical execution with $k \in \{0,1\}$.
 5. A **pandas-free execution and summarization workflow**, including simulator runs, Triangulum runs, postprocessing utilities, and a reusable three-rule campaign driver.